tamusiunas/coreelec-docker-containers/journalbeat/README.md

-# Metricbeat container for CoreELEC ARM64
+# Journalbeat container for CoreELEC ARM64

 ## What does the service actually do?